 When to get professional tax help and when to do your own taxes

-About 60 percent of taxpayers use a professional tax preparer while the other 40 percent do their own taxes, mostly using DIY software or programs.
-For some taxpayers, deciding how to file is easy –preparing their own return or getting help from a professional is as clear to them as being a cat or dog person.
+About 60 percent of taxpayers use a professional tax service while the other 40 percent do their own taxes, mostly using DIY software or programs.
+For some taxpayers, deciding how to file is easy – preparing their own return or getting help from a professional is as clear to them as being a cat or dog person.
 But for other taxpayers, the decision is not so straightforward and the best method might change year to year.
 Here are five ways to know when getting professional tax help might be better than the DIY route.

 Complexity: do not try this at home

 When a tax situation is more complex, the personal attention from a professional tax preparer could save taxpayers some time and trouble.
 Owning a business, having investments or rental property, or needing to file multiple state returns all signal a more complex return.
 While reputable DIY tax software and online tax-filing programs offer products designed to handle these situations, the personal attention from a professional could not just give the taxpayer extra peace of mind that their return is accurate, but could also help the taxpayer with tax planning to minimize tax obligations and maximize tax benefits in the future.

 Life changes can also affect a tax situation without a taxpayer even realizing it.
 Graduating, getting married or divorced, having a child, moving, getting a new job or losing a job could all impact the taxpayer’s return and their refund.